marijnh/Eloquent-JavaScript/16_game.md

 game can't be won after being lost, or vice-versa).
 Otherwise, the method tests whether the player is touching background lava.
 If so, the game is lost and we're done.
-Finally, if the game really is still going on, the `handleCollisions` function is called to check if the player is touching a lava actor or a coin.
-It'll return an updated array of actors (with collected coins removed) and a new status.
+Finally, if the game really is still going on, it sees if any other actors overlap the player.

+Overlap between actors is detected with the `overlap` function.
+It takes two actor objects and returns true when they touch—which is the case when they overlap both along the x axis and along the y axis.

 ```{includeCode: true}
 function overlap(actor1, actor2) {